JoinColony/purser/docs/api.md

 # API

-This docs serve to outline the API format and methods provided by `colony-wallet`.
+These docs serve to outline the API format and methods provided by `colony-wallet`.

 #### Console output